-Black cats are quintessential Halloween icons—and the #1 costume choice for both elementary-aged children and women in their freshman year of college, oddly enough—but do you know how they got such a spooky rap?
+Black cats are quintessential Halloween icons—and the number one costume choice for both elementary-aged children and women in their freshman year of college, oddly enough—but do you know how they got such a spooky rap?

 Black Cats Can Help Your Love Life

 In Japan, for example, single women who own black cats are believed to attract more suitors.
-In Great Britain’s English Midlands, a black cat is the ideal wedding gift—they’re believed to bring good luck and happiness to the bride.Continue to 4 of 6 below.
+In Great Britain’s English Midlands, a black cat is the ideal wedding gift; they’re believed to bring good luck and happiness to the bride.Continue to 3 of 11 below.

-Historically, sailors brought cats aboard ships to hunt mice—and, presumably, for companionship—but British sailors believed a black cat would bring the ship good luck and ensure a safe return home.
+Ship's cats were once a common thing; historically, sailors brought cats aboard ships to control rodents that could destroy food stores or damage the ship itself.
+But British sailors believed a black cat would bring the ship good luck and ensure a safe return home.